Moa Dahlberg

 Presentation

-Moa Dahlberg is a Postdoctoral researcher in Political Science since August 2024.
-She works on the research project Towards a more Adaptive Swedish Wild Boar Management System with Enhanced Collective Action Capability: Lessons from ASF outbreaks in Sweden and abroad financed by the Swedish Environmental Protection Agency.
+Moa Dahlberg is a Postdoctoral Fellow in Political Science since August 2024.
+She works on the research project Towards a more Adaptive Swedish Wild Boar Management System with Enhanced Collective Action Capability: Lessons from ASF outbreaks in Sweden and abroad, financed by the Swedish Environmental Protection Agency.
+In this project, we investigate how management systems can enhance their capacity to prevent, detect, and promptly respond to emerging ecological needs, such as outbreaks of African Swine Fever.

 Teaching